deoostfrees/Parvus/README.md

 </html>
 ```

-### Package managers
+### Package Managers

-You can install Parvus through npm or yarn like any other dependency:
+You can also install Parvus using npm or yarn, like any other dependency:

 ```
 npm install parvus